-Are Emotional Support Animals Now Banned?
+Are Emotional Support Animals Still Allowed on Flights?

 December 3, 2020

-Department of Transportation Ruling
+The Department of Transportation Ruling

 Emotional support animals planes